BigSoftVideo/DOTE/media-manager.md

     - In addition, more than one file can be selected at the same time (using the file browser in your OS) to batch import.
 1. If relevant, select which video format from the pull-down list, eg. `2D` or `360`.
 If "360" is present in the filename, then it is assumed that the video is `360` equirectangular format.
-1. If relevant, select which Video Projection you prefer, ie. how the 360 equirectangular format is rendered in the [video panel](media-panel.md).
+1. If relevant, select which Video Projection you prefer, ie. how the 360 equirectangular format is rendered in the [Media Player panel](media-panel.md).
-This can be changed at any time from the pull-down menu at the top of the video panel.
+This can be changed at any time from the pull-down menu at the top of the Media Player panel.
 Experiment to see which Projection you prefer; there are subtle differences.

 NOTE: